bengourley/darkroom-url-builder/Readme.md

 Darkroom will only constrain images to the dimensions, it will not upscale. e.g.: if the original resource is 400px wide, asking for an 800px will return an image no bigger than 400px.

+### builder.info()

+Builds a URL that points to a JSON endpoint describing the resource's dimensions.

 ## Example usage: